About Spinning Magnets Lab

 Current Scope

-The simulator is strongest when used as a controlled prediction and comparison environment for rotating-magnet induction systems.
-It is not yet intended to replace full finite-element multiphysics workflows, nonlinear magnetic material solvers, or complete electromechanical load-network simulations.
+The simulator is strongest when used as a controlled prediction and comparison environment for rotating-magnet generator systems.
+It now reaches beyond pure induction visualization into load-aware electromechanical analysis, but it is still not intended to replace full finite-element multiphysics workflows, nonlinear magnetic material solvers, thermal models, structural finite-element analysis, or complete external network simulation.

-Instead, its strength is clarity: a compact scientific environment where geometry, field structure, flux behavior, and induced voltage can be inspected in a way that stays understandable.
+Its strength is clarity: a compact scientific environment where geometry, field structure, flux behavior, induced voltage, current response, power flow, and torque interaction can be inspected in a way that remains understandable.

 Documentation intent.
-The goal is not only to describe what the simulator does, but also why it is structured this way, what assumptions it makes, and where its present boundaries lie.
+The goal is not only to describe what the simulator does, but also why it is structured this way, what assumptions it makes, what has recently been added, and where its present boundaries lie.